 You can create your own Rocky story at home, learning to box with no equipment.
 Learn the technique for your punches and boxing theory from reading books, watching instructional DVDs and learning the basic movements.

-Luckily, boxing only requires your fists and some room to move.
+Fortunately, boxing only requires your fists and some room to move.
 Your two hands can throw different styles of punches to create a myriad of combinations.
 Practice defensive boxing moves on your own.
-Without equipment this method of boxing training is known as shadow boxing, or punching the air.
+Without equipment, this method of boxing training is known as shadow boxing (essentially, punching the air).

 While shadow boxing, practice footwork, punches and basic defensive moves.
 For footwork, your non-dominant foot should always be in front.
 If you're a righty, your left foot should take the lead and the right foot should be behind and slightly to the side.

 Try to keep your feet shoulder-width apart, says the USA Boxing manual.
 As you move around in boxing, never cross your feet because you lose punching power and could trip.

 Read more: The 8 Best Cardio Kickboxing Moves

 The basic punches start with the jab.
 You jab with your lead hand, which is the non-dominant side.
 A jab is a straight punch, meaning you punch straight out and back.
 The cross is a straight punch with your power hand, the rear hand.

 Hooks are looping punches that you can throw with either hand.
 You can also throw an uppercut from either hand, by squatting down and then standing up as you punch up vertically.

 From your boxing stance, work on basic defensive moves.
 The bob is when you simply squat down and stand back up.
 In slips, you lean your upper body either to the left or right.
 A bob and weave is when you squat down and step either to the left or right before standing back up.

 Follow along with an instructional DVD to learn the basic moves and even some advanced techniques.